Dock & Dine: Capt. Scott’s Lobster Dock, New London, CT

-To access Shaw’s Cove you’ll need to hail the railroad bridge tender, but the wait is generally short.
+To access Shaw’s Cove by boat you’ll need to hail the railroad bridge tender, but the wait is generally short.
 Once inside, you can usually find an open slip in front of the restaurant; look for the clock signs indicating when the slip owners are due back.
 If unsure of which slip to borrow, just ask the restaurant staff.